department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-active-duty.md

   <li>30 months of continuous active duty if your obligation was 3 or more years, <b>or</b></li>
   <li>20 months of continuous active duty if your obligation was less than 3 years</li>
 </ul>
-<b>If you qualify for MGIB under Category I above for any of the reasons listed below</b>, you'll be eligible for less than 36 months.
+<b>If you qualify for MGIB under Category I above with an early separation for any of the reasons listed below</b>, you'll be eligible for less than 36 months.
 You'll earn one month of benefits for each month you served on active duty.

 Reasons for early separation that fall under this category include:
 <ul>
   <li>A service-connected disability</li>
   <li>Hardship</li>
   <li>A medical condition that you had before entering service</li>
-  <li>A physical or mental condition that interfered with your ability to perform your duty and didn't result from misconduct on your part<li>
+  <li>A physical or mental condition that interfered with your ability to perform your duty and didn't result from misconduct on your part</li>
   <li>A reduction in force (RIF) in some cases.</li>
 </ul>